 - Hydro-Québec to work on commercializing patents co-invented by Nobel Prize laureate John B. Goodenough and Professor M. Helena Braga.
 Hydro‑Québec and The University ofTexas at Austin are pleased to announce the signing of an agreement for the transfer to Hydro‑Québec of patents co‑invented by Dr. John B. Goodenough, a professor at The University of Texas at Austin and the 2019 Nobel Laureate in chemistry, and Dr. Maria Helena Braga, an associate professor at the University of Porto, Portugal.
 These patents relate to a new type of electrolyte to be used in solid‑state lithium batteries, which Hydro‑Québec’s team of researchers will integrate into a battery with the goal of bringing it to the commercialization stage.

 - Hydro-Québec researcher Karim Zaghib wins the Lionel-Boulet Award .
-This year, the highest distinction awarded by the Québec government in the field of research and development in the industrial sector, the Lionel-Boulet Award, goes to researcher Karim Zaghib, General Director of Hydro-Québec’s Center of Excellence in Transportation Electrification and Energy Storage.
+In 2019, the Québec government’s highest distinction in the field of industrial research and development, the Lionel-Boulet Award, was awarded to researcher Karim Zaghib, at the time the General Director of Hydro-Québec’s Center for Excellence in Transportation Electrification and Energy Storage.

 - NanoBio Lab and Hydro-Québec to Establish Joint Lab for Battery Research .
 A*STAR’s NanoBio Lab and Canada’s Hydro-Québec today announced that they have signed a Memorandum of Understanding (MOU) to finance US$20 million for a joint laboratory for battery research.
 Housed in Singapore’s biomedical research hub, Biopolis, the new facility will focus on making batteries more efficient and safer through the use of innovative nanomaterials.